snowplow/dbt-snowplow-unified/docs/markdown/snowplow_unified_views_docs.md

 This model calculates the horizontal and vertical scroll depth of the visitor on a given page view.
 Such metrics are useful when assessing engagement on a page view.

 {% enddocs %}

+{% docs table_screen_summary_metrics %}

+This model calculates screen engagement statistics based on the screen summary context entity tracked on mobile apps.
+It contains metrics related to the screen time and scroll depth.

+{% enddocs %}

+{% docs table_session_screen_summary_metrics %}

+This model calculates screen time metrics per session based on the screen summary context entity tracked on mobile apps.

+{% enddocs %}